Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed review and evaluation of the Kaplan CFP exam prep course

-When Kaplan acquired the College for Financial Planning back in 2018, the merger brought together two giants in the CFP education and exam prep space.
-Given the College for Financial Planning’s long history of financial planning education, including introduction of the CFP certification itself, and Kaplan’s monstrous professional education resources, most financial professionals assume Kaplan offers the best CFP exam prep course in the country.
+After Kaplan’s acquisition of the College for Financial Planning back in 2018, most financial professionals now assume Kaplan offers the best CFP exam prep course in the country.
 But does a long history of teaching financial planning principles and preparing students for the exam necessarily mean this course is still the best option on the market?
 We take a close look at the Kaplan CFP prep review course in this detailed review guide.

 In contrast, the Premium Review Package offers CFP candidates a much wider swath of study tools and resources, and is generally considered Kaplan’s “standard” CFP prep course.
 The Premium Review Package comes in three different forms.
 You can choose to take the course live online, live in-person or on demand.